Patamona people

 The Patamona are an Amerindian people native to the Pakaraima Mountains of Guyana and northern Brazil.
 They speak a Cariban language, Kapóng, and have often been referred to interchangeably as Akawaio or Ingariko.
 Patamona are considered a sub-group of Kapon people.

 There are about 5,000 living members of this and closely related ethnic groups in Guyana.
 A 1990 population estimate for Guyana was 5500.
 According to FUNASA, Brazil had 120 Patamona in 2010.
 They were recognized as a distinct ethnic group in Brazil since 2005.

 History

-They are known archaeologically from pottery collections in the Yawong Valley and the upper Siparuni River.
-These collections suggest an affiliation with Akawaio groups in the 19th century.
-The burial urn guarded by a serpent is a characteristic artifact of Patamona pottery.
 Pottery was traded for cassava graters made by other Carib groups up until the 20th century.

 The region was exploited until recently for suitable farm lands, hunting and fishing.
 The Patamona were not contacted until the early 19th century.

 To this day, the Patamona people call themselves the People of the Heavens, whose remnants of their culture survive in Paramakatoi, as well as nearby Kaieteur Falls.